jonathanmann/jonathanmann.github.io/_posts/2015-10-10-keeping-vim-in-sync.md

 call vundle#end()            " required
 {% endhighlight %}

-With Vundle, you can easily manage all of your plugins in one convenient location, and, if you add a new plugin in one environment, when you pull your .vimrc in your other environments and run
+With Vundle, you can easily manage all of your plugins in one convenient location, and, if you add a new plugin in one environment, when you pull your .vimrc into your other environments and run

 {% highlight vim %}
-PluginInstall
+:PluginInstall
 {% endhighlight %}

-, the plugins you added in your other environments will be automatically installed on your current environment.
+in the ex line, the plugins you added in your other environments will be automatically installed on your current environment.